Lulaschkas/duco-mining-dashboard/README.md

     * the last 15 seconds

 ## How to
-Just open the website to the Dashboard: [Mining dashboard website](https://lulaschkas.github.io/duco-mining-dashboard/) and type in your username.
+Just open the website to the Dashboard and type in your username.

 ## More soon